 Anything that checks our impulses can be a kick-butt powerhouse.
 So before spending, use one of Martin's mantras.
 If you answer no to anything, don't buy!

 This goes for bargains in the free weekly email too.
-This site's about good money managment; that should always overturn spending impulses.
-Hopefully the mantras will stop you being temped into what may indeed be a cracking deal, but one that's wrong for for you.
+This site's about good money management; that should always trump spending impulses.
+Hopefully the mantras will stop you being tempted into what may indeed be a cracking deal, but one that's wrong for you.

 Perhaps the most difficult to self-assess is "will I use it?", which examines what economists call 'opportunity cost'.
 In other words: could you get better use or more pleasure out of the same cash by buying something else?

-Could the same money buy other items used more often?
-The cost-per-wear of a stunning £200 dress for a one-off occasion is £200, but for a £200 winter coat it could easily be 50p.
+Could the same money buy other more useful items?
+The cost-per-wear of a stunning £200 dress for a one-off occasion is £200, but for a £200 winter coat it could easily be 50p or less.

-The mantras are just one way to check your need-it-now impulses.
-Whether you need scaring or tips, want mantras or help cutting back, the full Stop Spending guide will help tackle those spending demons.
+The mantras are just one way to tame your need-it-now impulses.
+Whether you need scaring or tips, want mantras or help cutting back, the full Stop Spending guide will assist you in tackling those spending demons.

 One of the big problems is that people ask the wrong questions.
-Too many people ask:
+Too many ask:

 It's thinking this way that leads people to overspend, because they ignore the financial reality.
 The real question is: